Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - Tap Get Shortcut

-Step 4: Change the IP address inside the Shortcuts
+Step 4: Change the IP address in the Shortcuts

 After downloading the shortcuts, you need to replace the default IP address with your Mac’s IP.